 2 – Proving the ROI of Marketing Activities

 The second-biggest problem facing modern sales & marketing operations is proving the effectiveness of their tactics.
 43% mentioned this, along with another 28% bringing up the closely-related problem of securing enough budget for their operations.

 PRM can truly shine here, thanks to the wealth of information which is tracked and centralized in its databases.
 The same lead-tracking mentioned above can also be used to demonstrate the effectiveness of techniques, especially if the PRM is combined with a sales-side CRM solution as well.
-Addtionally – as we'll discuss below – PRM can help your partners lower their marketing costs.
+Additionally – as we'll discuss below – PRM can help your partners lower their marketing costs.
 Combined, this makes it far easier to demonstrate ROI and convince upper-management of marketing program effectiveness.

 3 – Managing A Website

 Roughly a quarter of respondents indicated they were having issues keeping their website managed, maintained, and updated.
 This is hardly surprising, considering how important websites have become to the overall sales cycle.
 Websites are one of the top prospect destinations for considering a product, as well as being a marketing hub thanks to inbound and Search Engine Optimization techniques.
-Many outlets - including Hubspot themselves - recommend adding content to a webpage on a daily basis, to maintain traffic and remain visible on Google.
+Many outlets - including HubSpot themselves - recommend adding content to a web-page on a daily basis, to maintain traffic and remain visible on Google.

 That's a tall order, especially for smaller offices.

 While PRM can't help them on the technical side, it can easily reduce their burden in creating new content.
 PRM can maintain a database of articles, technical references, videos, outreach emails, marketing materials, and more – all of which can be accessed and distributed for their local marketing needs.